 Discover Your Options in Austin, TX

 The decision to reconstruct a breast after cancer is a highly personal one.
 Women who choose to take this step are on a journey to recovery, and reconstruction is often a step that brings psychological healing and restoration of a woman's self-confidence.
 The importance of this process should not be underestimated.
-Choosing the right board-certified plastic surgeon is imperative to ensuring a positive experience and a superior outcome.
+Choosing a reconstructive plastic surgeon with a special focus on the full range of breast reconstruction options is imperative to ensuring a positive experience and a superior outcome.

-Dr. Christine Fisher has extensive experience working with breast cancer survivors to provide aesthetically beautiful reconstructive outcomes.
-To help her patients feel whole once more, Dr. Fisher works closely with each patient—as well as the patient's surgical oncologist and medical team—to create the surgical plan that will meet the patient's needs and expectations best, as well as safely address the cancer.
+Our reconstructive plastic surgeons are an all-female team who have extensive experience working with breast cancer survivors to provide aesthetically beautiful reconstructive outcomes.
+To help our patients feel whole once more, our surgeons work closely with each patient—as well as the patient's surgical oncologist and medical team—to create the surgical plan that will meet the patient's needs and expectations best, as well as safely address the cancer.
 There is no one-size-fits-all approach when it comes to breast reconstruction.
-Experienced in a broad range of techniques, including those she has perfected in her practice, Dr. Fisher is uniquely qualified to help women achieve beautifully natural results through reconstructive surgery.
-Whether you choose a flap technique that uses tissue from your own body or opt for an implant-based breast reconstruction, Dr. Fisher will work to ensure your outcome meets your expectations and your desired results.
+Experienced in a broad range of techniques, our reconstructive surgeons are uniquely qualified to help women achieve beautifully natural results through reconstructive surgery.
+Whether you choose a flap technique that uses tissue from your own body or opt for an implant-based breast reconstruction, our surgeons will work to ensure your outcome meets your expectations and your desired results.
 For some patients, a combination of the two techniques may be used to produce the best possible results.

-Breast reconstruction with Dr. Fisher is about restoring what was lost to surgery or trauma to regain balance, proportions, and confidence.
+Breast reconstruction with Austin Plastic & Reconstructive Surgery is about restoring what was lost to surgery or trauma to regain balance, proportions, and confidence.
 If a woman chooses reconstruction, she has a range of options to suit her needs.
-Learn more about any of the available techniques and strategies by clicking the link below, or read on for an overview of breast reconstruction with Dr. Fisher.
+Learn more about any of the available techniques and strategies by clicking the link below, or read on for an overview of breast reconstruction with our woman-focused practice:

 Reconstructive Surgery from a Woman's Perspective

-To ensure all her patients receive a customized approach to their breast reconstruction, Dr. Fisher offers the full spectrum of options and techniques.
+To ensure all of our patients receive a customized approach to their breast reconstruction, our all-female reconstructive plastic surgeon team offers the full spectrum of options and techniques.

 Breast reconstruction using flap techniques entails removing tissue from another area of the patient's body and using that to create the new breast(s).
 The specific procedure varies based on the donor site.
-Dr. Fisher performs the following flap techniques:
+Our reconstructive plastic surgeons perform the following flap techniques: